gemfire/spring-data-for-vmware-gemfire/documentation/reference/gemfire-bootstrap.md

-As implied in the `CacheLoader` example above, you might necessarily (though rarely) have defined both a Region and a `CacheListener` component in GemFire `cache.xml`.
-The `CacheLoader` may need access to an application Repository (or perhaps a JDBC `DataSource` defined in the Spring `ApplicationContext`) for loading `Users` into a GemFire `REPLICATE` Region on startup.
+As implied in the `CacheLoader` example above, you might necessarily (though rarely) have defined both a Region and a `CacheListener` component in [vmware-gemfire-short-name] `cache.xml`.
+The `CacheLoader` may need access to an application Repository (or perhaps a JDBC `DataSource` defined in the Spring `ApplicationContext`) for loading `Users` into a [vmware-gemfire-short-name] `REPLICATE` Region on startup.

-Be careful when mixing the different life-cycles of GemFire and the Spring container together in this manner.
+Be careful when mixing the different life-cycles of [vmware-gemfire-short-name] and the Spring container together in this manner.
 Not all use cases and scenarios are supported.
-The GemFire `cache.xml` configuration would be similar to the following (which comes from Spring Data for VMware GemFire's test suite):
+The [vmware-gemfire-short-name] `cache.xml` configuration would be similar to the following (which comes from [spring-data-gemfire-name]'s test suite):

 ```highlight